AlisonPanisson/EBCF/README.md

-# EBCF
+# Enthymeme-Based Communication Framework in BDI Agents

-Enthymeme-Based Communication Framework in BDI Agents
+In this project, we implement an Enthymeme-Based Communication Framework for BDI Agents using Jason Platform.